+Table 1.4

+S elect Exemptions from the State Purchasing Act

+Factor 2: Identity of Provider/Supplier

+Provider/Supplier Category

-Table 1.4 Select Exemptions from the State Purchasing Act Factor 2: Identity of Provider/Supplier Provider/Supplier rovider/Supplier Category Another Govern- Goods or Services NOTE: A contract between two governmental entities is an mental Entity intergovernmental agreement, as further described in Section 1.2.2.1 Intergovernmental Agreements .
-Services Only Non-profit Entity NOTE: The state entity must comply with the provisions of (O.C.G.A.)
+Goods or Services

+NOTE: A contract between two governmental entities is an intergovernmental agreement, as further described in Section 1.2.2.1 Intergovernmental Agreements .

+Services Only

+Non-profit Entity NOTE: The state entity must comply with the provisions of (O.C.G.A.)
 Section 50-20-1 et seq.